 CODE SWIFT: BSCHESMM IBAN: ES8300491886742010703392

-Our Foundation will issue an annual certificate with the annual total donation, which under the Charity Act.
-Ley -49/2002 you will be able to deduct a 30 % of the donation if you donated under a civil person, or 35 % deduction of the “Impuesto de Sociedades” in case of “Personas Jurídicas”.
+Our Foundation will issue an annual certificate with your annual total donation, from which under the Charity Act.
+Ley -49/2002 you will be able to deduct a 30 % if you donated as a civil person, or 35 % deduction of the Corporation Tax in case of a legal entity.
 You will always be able to make the deduction, if you comply with the conditions.

-Last but not least, we want to thank you for the time you shared with us reading this document, and we would like to assure you that we will continue as hard as we did until now, with all our strength and hope to continue fighting for a better world.
+Last but not least, we want to thank you for the time you shared with us reading this document, and we would like to assure you that we will continue fighting for a better world as hard as we did until now, with all our strength and hope.